 The Views from the bridge down the Shoalhaven river are just lovely.

 Part of the walk on this side of the river follows a mowed path through this pretty field beside the river with farms off in the distance.
-I passed a couple of piers on the river and several people were taking advantage of the warm day to swim.
+I passed a couple of piers on the river and several people were taking advantage of the warm day to swim in the river.

 Its nice how often the scenery changes during your journey.
 The river seems to be the only real constant.